 Given these inefficiencies, it is worthwhile to look into more-scalable approaches such as the data locking described in Section 5.3.3 or the parallel-fastpath approach discussed in the next section.

-Quick Quiz 5.13: How are data-parallel techniques going to help with matrix multiply?
-It is already data parallel!!! ■
+Quick Quiz 5.14: How are data-parallel techniques going to help with matrix multiply?
+It is already data parallel!!! ■ why not focus effort on that small fraction?

 5.4 Parallel Fastpath